 Debbie Yazbek grew up in Klerksdorp in the North West province of South Africa, third born to Lebanese migrant parents.
+Married to Charles Leonard, they have two children, Elizabeth and Liam.

 Between 1981-1984 she studied photography at the Natal Technikon, majoring in advertising.
 After qualifying, Debbie left for the UK to work as a freelance photographer.
 At the end of 1985, with South Africa in a state of turmoil, she felt the need to return home – as democracy was unfolding.